Assistance programs in Tompkins County and Ithaca.

 The groups that will be distributing the funds include Tompkins Community Action, Tompkins County Department of Social Services, Human Services Coalition of Tompkins County, and also Catholic Charities of Tompkins/Tioga.

-A variety of aid will be offered, and services that will be included are rental assistance, homelessness prevention, and also rehousing case management and counseling for families and individuals.
+A variety of financial assistance will be offered, and services that will be included are rental assistance, homelessness prevention, and also rehousing case management and counseling for families and individuals.
 Participants in the program will also be linked to support services and job training to help them both regain employment and self-sufficiency.

 Tompkins Community Action (phone 273-8816) also offers programs, such a LIHEAP and weatherization, that will help families pay their winter heating bills as well as utility expenses.
 They are located at 701 Spencer Road in Ithaca.